 If you want an affordable Razer keyboard with cool colorful lights, you should take a look at the Razer BlackWidow V3 Tenkeyless.

 Logitech G613 Wireless

 The Logitech G613 Wireless is very special.
-For starters, it’s a true mechanical keyboard, which offers great performance and an improved typing experience.
+For starters, it’s a genuine mechanical keyboard, which offers excellent performance and an improved typing experience.
 That’s hard to get at a low price point.
 What’s also hard to get at a low price is a mechanical keyboard with wireless functionality, and this one accomplishes that.
 The combination of these two features makes this one of the best budget gaming keyboards around.

 Also read: The best gaming PC desktops

-Logitech’s G613 keyboard has Romer G mechanical switches that are quiet and extremely durable; they have a tested 70 million keystroke lifespan.
+Logitech’s G613 keyboard has Romer G mechanical switches that are quiet and highly durable; they have a tested 70 million keystroke lifespan.
 There are also six programmable G keys for custom macro sequences.
-You can use Logitech Gaming Software to set everything up to your liking, and even customize the G keys for each app on your computer.
+You can use Logitech Gaming Software to set everything up to your liking and even customize the G keys for each app on your computer.
 There’s also a palm rest built into the keyboard for extra comfort.

 The only real downside is that the keyboard isn’t backlit, but that’s a sacrifice we’re willing to look over, given all the pros the Logitech G613 offers at such a low price.
 The keyboard’s launch MSRP goes over $100, but prices are much lower now.